Self-love, my liege, is not so vile a sin, as self-neglecting. – William Shakespeare, Henry V.

 Well — it could be that our starting point poses the problem.
 In this case, we need to stop thinking big and start thinking small.

 My father would frequently mention the brilliance of the “small things” in life.
 He would also contend that milestones (in contrast) were much fewer and far between.
 In retrospect, he was trying to teach a vital lesson concerning joy.
-The little things in our lives can bring joy and satisfaction.
-(He shared his passion for listening to Deutsche grammophon recordings.
-The Overture of 1812 was quite memorable.)
+The little things in our lives can also bring joy and satisfaction.
+(He frequently shared his passion for listening to Deutsche grammophon recordings.
+The Overture of 1812 will always be quite memorable.)

-The small things are worth the time spent.
+The small things are worth the time we devote to them.

 These moments are approachable.